Note: As a recap page, all spoilers are unmarked. You have been warned

 - Right-Eye's daughter is mentioned as having been smuggled to safety during The Siege of the Dungeon of Dorukan, and thus is presumably still alive and at large somewhere in the world.

-- Co-Dragons: A young Xykon was this for awhile under The Unholy Master, but a Passed-Over Promotion made him angry enough to leave and become an Evil Overlord in his own right.
+- Co-Dragons: A young Xykon was this for awhile under The Unholy Master, but a Passed-Over Promotion made him angry enough to leave and attempt to become an Evil Overlord in his own right.

 - Covers Always Lie: The cover shows Xykon as a lich killing a paladin before his first encounter with Redcloak — while in the story proper, he wasn't yet undead when this happened.
 This is lampshaded on the last page of the book:MitD: Wait — the scene on the cover didn't happen that way.